zhihou7/HOI-CL/README.md

 2. Res101 Detector.
 The Resnet-101 Detector is fully based on faster-rcnn ([detectron2](https://github.com/facebookresearch/detectron2)).
 We fine-tune the [R101-RPN](https://github.com/facebookresearch/detectron2/blob/master/configs/COCO-Detection/faster_rcnn_R_101_FPN_3x.yaml) detector (pretrained on coco) on HICO-DET.
 The detection result on HICO-DET test is 30.79 mAP.
 We provide the object detection result [here](https://drive.google.com/file/d/1QI1kcZJqI-ym6AGQ2swwp4CKb39uLf-4/view?usp=sharing) same as the format of iCAN.
+When using the fine-tuned object detector, you should change the object_thres and humans_thres accordingly (see the test code).
 The hico object annotations: [train](https://drive.google.com/file/d/1M4j5-rHcdfHYVfHQToccO0SsEGP4nGC1/view?usp=sharing) and [test](https://drive.google.com/file/d/1qyUURe978WuZRm1s-VWoC_TpTInYTUXd/view?usp=sharing) (coco format)

 If you have any questions about this code and the paper, welcome to contact the Zhi Hou (zhou9878 [at] uni dot sydney dot edu dot au).